-The 50/30/20 rule is a simple budgeting framework that is easy to implement and is one potential solution to help keep finances on track and help you work towards your goals.
+The 50/30/20 budget or “rule” is a budgeting framework that can be relatively easy to create and implement.
+It’s one potential way to help keep your finances on track and help you work towards your goals.

-Each of the values in the 50/30/20 budget refer to percentages allocated to essentials, discretionary spending, and saving, respectively.
-The primary goal of the 50/30/20 rule is to learn to prioritize saving by making it the centerpiece of your financial plan.
+The primary goal of the 50/30/20 rule is to learn to prioritize saving money by making it a key part of your spending plan.

 How the 50/30/20 Rule Works